trivago/gollum/docs/consumers/file.rst

 **ID**
   Allows this consumer to be found by other plugins by name.
   By default this is set to "" which does not register this consumer.
+**Fuse**
+  Defines the name of the fuse this consumer is attached to.
+  When left empty no fuse is attached.
+This is the default value.
 **Stream**
   Defines either one or an aray of stream names this consumer sends messages to.
 **File**